 I have AP/IB Chemistry credit.
 Will this satisfy pre-health professions requirements?
-This is a question that must be answered on a case-by-case basis.
+This is a question that must be answered on a case-by-case basis and is not determined by the Rice Chemistry Department.
 AP/IB credit will satisfy some pre-medical requirements for many, but not all, medical and other health professional schools.
 Students need to consult with the OAA or each school for their AP/IB policies.